anandkannanqa/homeworkTestAutomation/README.md

     The ANT can be downloaded from http://ant.apache.org/bindownload.cgi and further instructions will be found in http://ant.apache.org/manualdownload.cgi.

-    In the build.xml file of ant one of the properties to look for jars is <property name="ws.jars" value="E:\jars"/> thereby ant requires all jars to be avialabe in "E:\jars".
+      In the build.xml file of ant one of the properties to look for jars is <property name="ws.jars" value="E:\jars"/> thereby ant requires all jars to be avialabe in "E:\jars" (change it according to your settings)

     Kindly change this propery according to your computer configurations.
 The required jar which should be present in the jars directory can be downloaded here https://www.dropbox.com/home/King%20Test

     cd till you reach the project and use the below commands